d4n3sh/thedaneshproject/content/posts/2007-08-08-deluge-bittorrent-client.md

 I decided to try it out last night on my openSUSE 10.2 desktop.
 Install was pretty simple as the rpm was made available through YaST2 by adding the [Guru source][3].
 Configured some ports to be forwarded though my [IPCop][4] and finally added torrents from [releaselog][5] and [thepiratebay][6], my 2 favorite torrent sites.

 Immediately, I saw a miracle unfold in front of me, something I thought I would never see again since moving back from PenangFon to Streamyx when I moved back to KL.
 I was getting 100kB ++ download speeds.
 At first, I did not believe it, so I cross checked by looking at my network utilization through IPCop and truly enough it was also showing speeds in access of 100kB.(See screenshot below to believe).
-Well, I know 100kB ain&#8217;t much when compared to what other ISP&#8217;s provide in other countries but for now 100kB is a luxury here.
+Well, I know 100kB ain't much when compared to what other ISP's provide in other countries but for now 100kB is a luxury here.

 Woo Wee!!!
 My torrenting mood is back on now&#8230;..!!